Achat-Dev/Kepler/docs/technical_documentation.md

 ### 3.4 Compiler (`src/compiler`)

 The compiler is the main interface of the application that handles the entire compilation process.
-After the application arguments (the input file name and the output file name) have been verified, the compiler initialises LLVM and opens the input file.
+After the application arguments (the input file name and the output file name) have been verified, the compiler initialises LLVM, links the runtime and opens the input file.
 It then reads the first token from the lexer and decides which top-level handling method from the parser should be called.

 This process is repeated until the next token is `Token::EndOfFile`.